 My paintings are a mix of abstract colour and portraiture.
 The expressive backgrounds bleed into the foreground, emphasizing and underpinning the expression on the subject’s face.
-This creates a blurring of the boundaries where the external landscape lends the viewer insight into the subject’s rich inner landscape.
+This creates a blurring of the boundaries where the marks made lend the viewer insight into the subject’s rich inner geographies of power and choice.

 About the Artist